BitcoinDesign/Guide/guide/glossary/address.md

 %}

 # Address
-A Bitcoin address is an 26-35 alphanumeric character identifier that is used to receive bitcoin.
+A bitcoin address is an 26-35 alphanumeric character identifier that is used to receive bitcoin.
 There are [several address formats](https://en.bitcoin.it/wiki/Invoice_address) based on different specifications.

 When users enter an address, these formats have specific prefixes so it is possible to determine which format is being used.